History of the Jews in Apulia: Medieval history

 When Apulia fell to the Spanish in 1510, the beginning of the end was in sight for the Apulian Jews.
 The Spanish Inquisition reached Apulia because of the large number of Jews, Crypto-Jews and Neofiti living in the area.
 A series of expulsions started 1511.
 Most Jews and Neofiti were expelled and or tortured to death.
-Most Jewish property was seized and all remaining Synogoues were rededicated as Catholic Churches.
+Most Jewish property was seized and all remaining synagogues were rededicated as Catholic churches.

 By 1540, the last expulsion finally ended Jewish life in Apulia.
 Most remaining Crypto-Jews were driven so deep underground that their presence finally came to an end as well.
 Some of the Apulian Jewish refugees fled north.
 However, most of them settled in Greece or the Aegean islands.
 The Apulian Jews set up new congregations in Corfu, Arta and Salonika.
 The last remnants of the Apulian Jews were murdered during the Holocaust.

+The area in Martina Franca where the Jews used to live is the one between "u'Curdunnidde" and Vico Montedoro (this is a Jewish name, present also in Taranto and Naples).
+Before the anti-Semite laws (1938), the population called that area Giudecca (the Jewish quarter).
+There was a synagogue at the foot of Montedoro; it might be the present cloister of St. Dominic.
+The Jewish cemetery was outside the walls.
+Perhaps the cloister of St. Anthony is all that is left.